cygx/p6-uni63/README.md

 The decoder does not validate its input:

-  * An underscore that is not followed by a valid escape sequence will be passed through, ie re-encoding a decoded string may not round trip.
+  * An invalid character or an underscore that is not followed by a valid escape sequence will be passed through, thus re-encoding a decoded string may not round trip.

   * The numeric value of any escape sequence that follows the given scheme will be passed on to `chr`, even if the value lies outside the range of